Essendon. Eventide Homes

 The almshouses are affiliated to the Almshouse Association and registered with the Charity Commission ref 219968.

 School Lane, Essendon AL9 6HE

 Gridref: 51o 45′ 44″N 0o 09′ 06″W

-Copy of conveyance and trust deed for endowment of Eventide Homes, Essendon.
-Held at Hertfordshire Archives and Local Studies ref CP35/7/5
+Conveyance and trust deed for endowment of Eventide Homes, Essendon.
+Copy held at Hertfordshire Archives and Local Studies ref CP35/7/5

 National Portrait Gallery